 There are some pleasant beach-side restaurants set amongst the coconut palms on West Railay, and on the walkway leading to East Railay there are plenty more places to satisfy hungry and thirsty sun-seekers.
 Over on Phra Nang Beach, longtail boats double up as floating vendors selling food and drinks.

-What to see & do at Railay
+What to see and do at Railay

 For the majority of day-trippers, Railay is all about relaxing on the beach and admiring the stunning scenery.
 For the more energetic, you can try your hand at rock-climbing.
 The area is a magnet for serious rock-climbers, but there are also some climbs suitable for novices with instructors on hand to literally show newbies the ropes.
 A secret lagoon behind the cliffs can be accessed without specialist climbing skills, but this is strenuous work clambering up and over rocks and is more difficult than many people anticipate when first setting off.